samfisherirl/Jinja-Pywebview-BS-GUIs-without-Flask/README.md

 #
-# Pywebview + Jinja2 + inject CSS and JS (including Bootstrap) without restructuring standard website assets.
+# Inject CSS and JS (including Bootstrap) into  Pywebview + Jinja2 without flask or restructuring standard website assets.

  This will automatically iterate over files and folders in ./templates/, looking for *.js and *.css files, importing before loading.